yhelen-stuy/history-of-rock/README.md

-# History of Rock Visulization by The Geologists
+# History of Rock Visualization by The Geologists

 D3 Project by Alessando Cartegni, Karina Ionkina, Shannon Lau, and Helen Ye